 About This Drug

-Ferumoxytol is an iron replacement product used to treat iron deficiency anemia in adults.
+Ferumoxytol is used to treat anemia (low red blood cells) cause by low iron levels.
 It is given in the vein (IV).

 - Feeling dizzy